apache/cxf/distribution/src/main/release/samples/ws_security/ut/README.txt

 Prerequisite
 ------------

-If your environment already includes cxf-manifest.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH, it is not necessary to run the environment script described in the samples directory README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.

-*** Requirements ***

 The samples in this directory use STRONG encryption.
 The default encryption algorithms included in a JRE is not adequate for these samples.
 The Java Cryptography Extension